yanxu2021/AZ204/1 Create serverless applications.md

 ### 1.1 Identify the technology options
 - Common business issues

-Some business processes are simple, but often they include challenges such as:

-    - They might involve many different steps, sometimes with loops or conditional branches.
-    - They may be long-running and complete over days or weeks as staff become available or because of other delays.
-    - They may involve several different systems such as databases, web services, email servers, and other components.
-    - You may want to integrate a custom or third-party system, which may require a custom connector.
-    - You may want non-developers to be able to modify and update the workflow.

 - Design-first technologies
 - Code-first technologies
 ### 1.2 Analyze the decision criteria